-All age groups coaches are World Rugby Level 1 (and a number are Level 1 qualified referees).
+All age groups coaches are minimum World Rugby Level 1 (and a number are Level 1 qualified referees).

 Our parents have varied and distinguished playing careers.
 Some are still playing rugby and touch on a regular basis, while others have played at the very highest levels, being ex International and/or Professional rugby and touch players.

 We encourage all our coaches to further their coaching knowledge by attending World Rugby courses run by the SRU.

 Every year we invite guest trainers to run our very own coach the coaches sessions.